mikeferguson/stm32/projects/etherbotix/README.md

 This is a work in progress.
 Overview:
  * Motor current sense is unimplemented (maybe need to sync tim1/8, certainly need to trigger adc2 with the PWM)
- * Digital/Analog IO is not implemented
+ * Digital input is not implemented
- * Usart3 support is not implemented
+ * Usart3 support is not tested
  * SPI2 support is not implemented
+ * Tim12 has only external trigger mode, Tim9 is not implemented